This page in Swedish

 About Izabela Dahl

-Izabela Dahl is associate professor and senior lecturer in history.
-Her main research interests concern modern and contemporary European history.
-Her projects are linked to the fields of migration and refuge studies, humanitarian aid and relief activities, history of anti-Semitism, Jewish history, European memory culture and international relations in the Baltic Sea area with special attention put to democratization processes.
+Izabela Dahl is an associate professor and senior lecturer in history whose main research interests concern modern and contemporary European history.
+Her projects are linked to the fields of migration and refuge studies, humanitarian aid and relief activities, the history of anti-Semitism, Jewish history, European memory culture, and international relations in the Baltic Sea area, with special attention given to democratization processes.

-Her analysis is driven by interest in social power structures and social categorisations which pre-condition cultural and social contexts.
+Her analysis is driven by the interest in social power structures and social categorisations that pre-condition cultural and social contexts.
 Epistemologically her work is inspired by discourse analysis, intersectionality, narrativity and the use of oral sources in history writing, as well as source pluralism.
-Sensitivity to gender dimension, processes of social inclusion and exclusion, and social categorization are often applied approaches in investigated empirical studies.
+Approaches that are often applied in her investigated empirical studies include sensitivity to the gender dimension, processes of social inclusion and exclusion, and social categorization.

 Research projects

 In political history, Dahl's interests concern the Cold War and diplomatic relations within the Baltic Sea region.
-The focus is on diplomatic contacts between Poland and Sweden 1956–1974.
+Her focus is on diplomatic contacts between Poland and Sweden from 1956 to 1974.
 In addition to the empirical study of Swedish-Polish bilateral relations during the 1960s and 1970s, she studies Swedish foreign policy's role for revitalization of the European dialogue between East and West.
 The objective is to deepen source-based knowledge about Swedish and Polish involvement in peace policy solutions in Europe and to map the early Swedish aid to the Polish democracy movement.

 Teaching

-In Örebro, Izabela Dahl mainly teaches chronological history courses and essay courses within the teacher education program.
-She also conducts topic couses as i.e. Migration and Globalization and Perspectives on the Holocaust.
+In terms of teaching, Dahl mainly teaches chronological history courses and essay courses within the teacher education program at Örebro.
+She also conducts topic courses, such as Migration and Globalization and Perspectives on the Holocaust.

-She taught doctoral courses addressing different theoretical and methodological aspects of historical studeis at Gothenburg university and at Bielefeld university in Germany.
+She is invovled in doctocal education and has taught doctoral courses addressing different theoretical and methodological aspects of historical studies at Gothenburg University, Örebro University and Bielefeld University in Germany.

-Previously, Izabela Dahl was active at Humboldt University in Berlin (HU), the University of Technology and Economics in Berlin (HTW Berlin), the University of Gothenburg (GU) and Karlstad University (KAU).
+Previously, Dahl was active at Humboldt University in Berlin (HU), the University of Technology and Economics in Berlin (HTW Berlin), the University of Gothenburg (GU), and Karlstad University (KAU).

 Member of the network The Jews in Sweden at the Hugo Valentin Center since 2007 and member of the Research Network for Holocaust Studies since 2020.